-As part of Legacy TWC's separation from Time Warner Inc. ("Time Warner") in March 2009 (the "Separation"), Time Warner received a private letter ruling from the Internal Revenue Service ("IRS") and Time Warner and Legacy TWC received opinions of tax counsel confirming that the transactions undertaken in connection with the Separation, including the transfer by a subsidiary of Time Warner of its 12.43% non-voting common stock interest in TW NY to Legacy TWC in exchange for 80 million newly issued shares of Legacy TWC's Class A common stock, Legacy TWC's payment of a special cash dividend to holders of Legacy TWC's outstanding Class A and Class B common stock, the conversion of each share of Legacy TWC's outstanding Class A and Class B common stock into one share of Legacy TWC common stock, and the pro-rata dividend of all shares of Legacy TWC common stock held by Time Warner to holders of record of Time Warner's common stock (the "Distribution" and, together with all of the transactions, the "Separation Transactions"), should generally qualify as tax-free to Time Warner and its stockholders for U.S. federal income tax purposes.
+As part of Legacy TWC's separation from Time Warner Inc. ("Time Warner") in March 2009 (the "Separation"), Time Warner received a private letter ruling from the Internal Revenue Service ("IRS") and Time Warner and Legacy TWC received opinions of tax counsel confirming that the transactions undertaken in connection with the Separation, including the transfer by a subsidiary of Time Warner of its 12.43% non-voting common stock interest in TW NY to Legacy TWC's outstanding Class A and Class B common stock, Legacy TWC's payment of a special cash dividend to holders of Legacy TWC's outstanding Class A and Class B common stock, the conversion of each share of Legacy TWC's outstanding Class A and Class B common stock into one share of Legacy TWC common stock, and the pro-rata dividend of all shares of Legacy TWC common stock held by Time Warner to holders of record of Time Warner's common stock (the "Distribution" and, together with all of the transactions, the "Separation Transactions"), should generally qualify as tax-free to Time Warner and its stockholders for U.S. federal income tax purposes.
 The ruling and opinions rely on certain facts, assumptions, representations and undertakings from Time Warner and Legacy TWC regarding the past and future conduct of the companies' businesses and other matters.
-If any of these facts, assumptions, representations or undertakings are incorrect or not otherwise satisfied, Time Warner and its stockholders may not be able to rely on the ruling or the opinions and could be subject to significant tax liabilities.
+If any of these facts, assumptions, representations and could be subject to significant tax liabilities.
 Notwithstanding the private letter ruling and opinions, the IRS could determine on audit that the Separation Transactions should be treated as taxable transactions if it determines that any of these facts, assumptions, representations or undertakings are not correct or have been violated, or for other reasons, including as a result of significant changes in the stock ownership of Time Warner or Legacy TWC after the Distribution.